All carts and crates must be placed at the curb by 7:00 a.m. on your scheduled day of service.

 If you do not know when to place your recycling at the curb, please click here to download a recycling calendar or contact customer service at 775-329-8822.

-All customers are billed for recycling, regardless if they use their single-stream recycling cart or not.
+All customers are billed for recycling, even if they choose not to participate in the program.
 However, participation is not mandatory.
-If a customer would like the recycling cart removed, call customer service at 775-329-8822.
-The cart will be scheduled for pickup.
+If you would like the recycling cart removed, please call customer service at 775-329-8822.
+Removal may take a week from the date of the request.

 In 1991, Reno City Council adopted mandatory recycling for residents as a result of a state recycling mandate.